-Project Description: Problem: The City has embarked on a program to modernize their traffic signalization infrastructure.
-This project will improve the driveability and walkability through the intersections.
+Project Description: Problem: The City has embarked on a program to modernize its traffic signalization infrastructure.
+This project will improve the drivability and walkability through the intersections.
 The City's traffic signalization system is antiquated and inefficient.
-Solution: The proposed project is one of a series of projects that will be modern from a technology standpoint and efficient for managing traffic flow or addressing real time situations.
-FY2023 Funds are for design only.
+Solution: The proposed project is one of a series of projects that will be modern from a technology standpoint and efficient for managing traffic flow or addressing real-time situations.
+FY2024 Funds are for design only.